I might sound incoherent in my sentences today but boy oh boy, it has been a very long while!

 - Bad people aren’t hunched over in alleyways with an evil glare in their eyes, plotting your demise.
 They can be anyone.
 Likewise, people who seem untrustworthy can be some of the kindest.
 Get to know people and go with your gut.
 Don’t beat yourself up when your gut is wrong.

-- Honestly, you can pray 5 times and not drink or smoke but if you are a CHUTYA and you fuck it up deliberately after years, you are a CHUTYA – please nothing can change that and don’t’ even try.
+- Honestly, you can pray 5 times and not drink or smoke but if you are a bad person and you screw it up deliberately after years, you are a bad person – please nothing can change that and don’t’ even try.
 Nobody gives a rat’s ass about your piousness.

 - There are people who just won’t like you no matter what you do.
 You do not have to be an asshole in return.
 But hey!
 Don’t just suffer like that, simply show them the exit door.

 - Periods are a part of life.
 Don’t buy into the mentality that they’re gross or something to be hidden and ashamed of.
 People who find entertainment by bringing others down and making the joke out of them should stay the fuck away at an arm’s distance from me.

 - Grades matter and studying since day one matter as well so next time someone says any of these two things doesn’t matter ask them to fuck off right away and return to your study table.
 Work hard, your fucking ass off and make things happen.

 - Friendships limited to Instagram, Facebook, and Snapchat are nothing but a virtual reality.
 When you need someone to talk to and when you are looking for someone to celebrate with, nothing replaces human interaction.
 Your friends are the people you make time to see, have long conversations with, rejoice and grieve with.
 If someone tries to put knots on your tongue and barriers in the use of language, you are better off them.
 Life is too short to be thoughtful of what to say and what not to just to meet others standards in times when an expression is the only key to sanity.